uphold/validator.js-asserts/README.md

 ### Boolean
 Tests if the value is a boolean.

-### Country
-Tests if the value is a valid country by alpha-3 code, alpha-2 code, common name, official name or alternative spelling names.
-The difference from the `Iso3166Country` assert is that it is less rigid in its definitions since it is based on a community-effort rather than a standards body where rules are very strict.

 ### CreditCard
 Tests if the value is a valid credit card number using the Luhn10 algorithm.